xqzhang2015/tech_stack/Memory.md

+# Virtual Memory vs Physical Memory

+### Questions
+* What will impact the size of virtual memory?
+Especially for an AdServer.
+* ...

 ### What Is the Difference Between Virtual Memory & Physical Memory?
 * Random access memory (RAM) is physical memory that holds the applications, documents and procedures on a computer.